camillarinciari-polimi/Design-Document/instructionsREADME.md

 ---

 ## About the Game
-*Trapped in a lab, born to escape.
+</small>_Trapped in a lab, born to escape.
 Free the Blob home!
 Blob is a strange alien mass accidentally brought to life by a reckless scientist.
-Now trapped inside their laboratory, it must escape through interdimensional portals to find its way home. *
+Now trapped inside their laboratory, it must escape through interdimensional portals to find its way home._</small>
 ---

 ## Team
 *Team Leader* Camilla Rinciari
 *Member 1* Jiazi Wang
 *Member 2* Hao Xiao
 *Member 3* Kamila Mammadova

 ---